-Approved Date: November 9, 2005 (revised June 13, 2012)
+Approved Date: November 9, 2005 (revised August 13, 2014)

 RCW 34.05.330 allows any person to petition a state agency to adopt, repeal, or amend any rule within its authority.
 Agencies have 60 days to respond.
 The agency can deny the request-explaining its reasons and, if appropriate, describing alternative steps it is prepared to take-or it must initiative rule-making.
-If denied, a petitioner can appeal the agency's decision to the Governor.
+If a petition to repeal or amend a rule is denied, a petitioner can appeal the agency's decision to the Governor.